AhmedSaadi0/my-hyprland-config/README.md

 ### 3. 💊 The Smart Capsule

-An interactive control hub:
+An interactive control hub powered by AI:

+- **AI Integration:** The capsule is connected to AI (Gemini) to analyze weather conditions and the music currently playing.
+- **Smart Eye:** Features a dynamic "Smart Eye" that changes its expressions based on the AI analysis (e.g., reacting to the music vibe or weather alerts).
-- **Advanced Media Player:** Multi-player support with a live visualizer.
+- **Advanced Media Player:** Multi-player support with a small visualizer.
 - **Non-Intrusive OSD:** Volume and brightness changes happen _inline_ (inside the bar) to keep your view clear.
 - **Smart Interactions:** Quick access to weather and system controls.
 <p align="center">